fnichol/guard_boilerplate/README.md

     gbp hamlize

+## Minify Your Haml And SASS Output

+To compress your HTML and CSS output (suitable for production):

+    gbp minify

+## Prettify Your Haml And Sass Output

+To generate all your HTML and CSS output (suitable for development):

+    gbp prettify

 # Customize!

 The file that controls "what happens when" is your `Guardfile` which is pretty straight forward.
 The `'livereload'` block has a bundle of `watch` listeners that are file patterns.
 Whenever any of these files change, any attached web browsers will be reloaded with LiveReload.